Shaaali/identity-apps/docs/guides/authentication/manage-consent-for-attributes.md

 # Manage consent for user attributes

-If <a :href="$withBase('/guides/authentication/user-attributes/')">user attributes are enabled</a> for applications registered in Asgardeo, the applications can access a user's profile information when the user logs in to the app.
+If <a :href="$withBase('/guides/authentication/user-attributes/')">user attributes are enabled</a> for applications registered in Asgardeo, the applications can access these attributes when the user logs in to the app.
 However, it may be necessary to get the user's consent before sharing the user's information.

 In Asgardeo, you can let the app users (customers) acknowledge the use of user attributes or skip consent as explained below.